Updated: Nov 28, 2022

 What Does a Conservator Do?

 The Conservator's job is to make personal decisions on behalf of the conservatee.
 If the individual has properties, it may also require financial decisions, but most restricted conservatorships are for the person only.
-At the hearing, the court can determine which decisions a conservator may make.
+The court can determine which decisions a conservator may make at the hearing.

 The proposed Conservator may request seven powers over the proposed conservatee.
 If the Conservator is given these rights, the court effectively takes them away from the small conservatee and gives them to the Conservator.